monikastrah/431-2020/projects/projectA/projectA.md

     Report](#analytic-task-list-for-your-report)
   - [How Much Help Will You Get?](#how-much-help-will-you-get)

 This is still a draft.
-A more complete version (with some changes, perhaps) will appear before the end of the evening on 2020-09-15.
+A slightly more complete version (with minor changes, perhaps) will appear **AS SOON AS POSSIBLE**

 # Your “Proposal” will be due 2020-10-02 at Noon